yeahitsmejayyy/nginx-next-dock/README.md

-# Multi-Container Docker Setup: Nginx + Next.js
+# Docker Template: Nginx + Next.js

 A Docker template for a multi-container setup featuring a Next.js app proxied by NGINX.